Press - Cultural References -

 Pod/The Crazies Come Out (The Crazies Come Out) from the Escape From New York

-Soundtrack can also be heard in a hospital scene
+soundtrack can also be heard in a hospital scene

 when things are starting to escalate.